j0y-ce/neuro_knowledge_base/_posts/Neuroanatomy 101/2025-08-02-neuroanatomy-101-post-8.md

   On sagittal sections, the caudate is not easily appreciated.
 It cannot be found at the midline since it is a structure nestled on the lateral aspect of each lateral ventricle.

-- <u>Lenticular nuclei </u>: bilateral grey-matter structures composed by the putamen and the globus pallidus.
+- <u>Lenticular nuclei </u>
+    * Bilateral grey-matter structures composed by the putamen and the globus pallidus.

   Together, the putamen and globus pallidus form a wedge-like shape on both axial and coronal sections.